Disappearance of Tin Song Sheng

 On 12 January 1996, (Note: There are sources that contradict Song Sheng's disappearance date, with some sources giving 15 January as the disappearance date.
-However, 12 January was his correct disappearance date.) seven-year old Tin Song Sheng (田鬆生) disappeared from Taman Rashna Chinese Primary School in Klang, Selangor, Malaysia.
+However, 12 January was his actual disappearance date.) seven-year old Tin Song Sheng (田鬆生) disappeared from Taman Rashna Chinese Primary School in Klang, Selangor, Malaysia.

 Song Sheng went missing while waiting for the bus to return home after his second week of primary school.
 His body has never been found and he has never been proven to be dead, similar to the disappearance of Sharlinie Mohd Nashar, which took place 12 years later.
 No kidnapping or murder charges have ever been filed.

 Disappearance

 On 12 January 1996, after the school session had concluded, Tin Song Sheng waited for the bus outside the Taman Rashna Chinese Primary School compound in Klang to return home.
 He was last seen leaving the school with an unidentified middle-aged Chinese woman who wore sunglasses and was driving a white van.